 Mary Shomon provides an Autoimmune Disease Checklist, a list of symptoms that can point to different possible autoimmune conditions to bring to your doctor’s attention.

 Many readers have contacted me suffering from multiple autoimmune diseases in addition to common hypothyroidism symptoms, yet their doctors have NEVER tested their thyroid antibodies.
+There are two thyroid antibodies for Hashimoto’s to test: Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb).
+Elevated antibodies above normal for either of these antibodies is used for diagnosis.

 Refusal To Treat Thyroid Antibodies